Agent: Jenny Bent

 At the age of 40, Celia gave birth to her first child and retired from full-time newspaper work to stay home with her daughter.
 She continued to write the humor column, however, and those essays about marriage and motherhood became the framework for her first book.

 Four years later, her second book, WE’RE JUST LIKE YOU, ONLY PRETTIER, won the Southeast Booksellersʼ Alliance award for best nonfiction book of the year and was a national bestseller.
 STOP DRESSING YOUR SIX YEAR OLD LIKE A SKANK was also a national bestseller, and the controversial tone of the title essay led to appearances on numerous national news shows including Good Morning America.

 Her fourth book, BELLE WEATHER, was a finalist for 2008 Nonfiction Book of the Year as was her fifth, YOU CAN’T DRINK ALL DAY IF YOU DON’T START IN THE MORNING.
 Her next book, YOU DON’T SWEAT MUCH FOR A FAT GIRL, published in August 2011, was a New York Times-bestseller and was named one of the five funniest books of the year by the Thurber Foundation.

 Celia is a frequent speaker for corporate meetings, banquets, fundraisers and library events, having become known as a lighthearted expert on the mind and soul of the South.

 A freelance contributor to several travel and lifestyle magazines, Celia enjoys spending her spare time watching Dance Moms and Toddlers & Tiaras, both of which remind her that sheʼs not the worst mother in the world.
-She recently retired from teaching childrenʼs Sunday School for 11 years after finally realizing that she had no craft skills whatsoever.
+She recently retired from teaching childrenʼs Sunday School after 11 years, finally realizing that she has no craft skills whatsoever.